12 Jaw-Dropping Destinations in the Balearic Islands to Visit This Year

 9. Sa Coma

-Parents, rejoice!
-Sa Coma offers that rare combination of kid-friendly fun and actual adult relaxation.
-The resort centers around an 800-meter Blue Flag beach with fine white sand and gentle waters perfect for children.
-A palm-lined promenade makes for gorgeous sunset strolls.
-The wild Punta de n’Amer peninsula extends from the beach’s southern end.
+Sa Coma strikes this perfect balance between family-friendly and actually interesting.
+The 800-meter Blue Flag beach has fine white sand and gentle waters that make it ideal for kids, while the palm-lined promenade is gorgeous for evening walks.
+But what really sets it apart is the wild Punta de n’Amer peninsula that extends from the beach’s southern end.

 It's a delight for both families and couples because of the shallow waves and soft, sandy beaches.